 - The trap always holds some water which stops air or foul smells coming up the drain

-- Blockages in basins, sinks or showers are usually caused by the build-up of waste in the trap: cooking oil, fat, tea leaves, hair and so on.
-To stop this happening you should flush waste pipes and traps with hot water regularly and at least once a month use a clearing product to clear them (do not use caustic soda as it destroys modern plastic fittings)
+- Blockages in basins, sinks or showers are usually caused by a build-up of trapped waste e.g. cooking oil, fat, tea leaves and hair.
+To stop this happening you should flush waste pipes and traps with hot water regularly.
+At least once a month, use a clearing product to clear them (do not use caustic soda as it destroys modern plastic fittings).

 - Blocked toilets are usually caused by unusual objects such as nappies, toys or toilet fresheners.
-You must not use toilets to get rid of rubbish.
+To avoid this, do not flush anything other than toilet paper.